CERT-CEA/DenyLocker/README.md

 ### Import the rules in a GPO

 The resulting XML can then be imported in a GPO.
-Replace ATTACKRANGE.LOCAL with your domain :
+Here, my GPO is named `GPOApplocker` Replace ATTACKRANGE.LOCAL with your domain :
 ```powershell
 PS > $GPOApplocker="LDAP://ATTACKRANGE.LOCAL/CN={{{0}}},CN=Policies,CN=System,DC=attackrange,DC=local" -f $(Get-GPO "GPOApplocker").Id
 PS > Set-AppLockerPolicy -XmlPolicy '.\20240202_GPOApplocker.xml' -Ldap $GPOApplocker
 ```

-## Config
+# Config

 The config fields are explained in the `readme-config.json` file.
 You can use `Support/empty.json` to start your conf from scratch.
 Check also `Example\example-config.json` for some more examples.